LuxImagingAI/URT/README.md

 # Usage
 ## Arguments

-`--collection`:
+`--dataset`:
-The name of the collection which should be downloaded.
+The name of the dataset which should be downloaded.

 Alternatively a .yaml file containing a list of collections for batch-processing of multiple datasets.
-An example can be seen in "config/collections.yaml".
+An example can be seen in "config/datasets.yaml".

-A list of type "[COLLECTION_1, COLLECTION_2, ...]" can be given as well.
+A list of type "[DATASET_1, DATASET_1, ...]" can be given as well.

 `--output_dir`:
 The output directory for the data.